HB405 Alabama 2014 Session

 - Labor, unemployment, unemployment compensation, amount of benefits payable reduced if individual receives or is eligible to receive pension payments from a plan maintained or contributed to solely by employer, retroactive pension payments considered disqualification if payments made from a plan maintained or contributed to solely by employer, Sec.
 25-4-78 am'd.

-This bill would clarify that the amount of benefits payable to an individual under these circumstances shall be reduced only if the payment is made under a plan that is maintained or contributed to by a base period employer, 100 percent employer-financed, and not contributed to by the worker.
+Key ProvisionsAI-generated summary using openai/gpt-5-nano on Feb 24, 2026.
+May contain errors — refer to the official bill text for accuracy.- Reduction of unemployment benefits due to pension payments applies only if the pension is paid under a plan maintained or contributed to by the base period employer, is 100% employer-financed, and is not contributed to by the worker.

 - Subjects